300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Noel and Liam Gallagher from Oasis have an older brother, what’s his title?

-- Title the music and the artist for the next lyric: “Possibly I’m silly, perhaps I’m blind, considering I can see by this and see what’s behind”
+- Identify the track and the artist for the next lyric: “Perhaps I’m silly, perhaps I’m blind, pondering I can see by this and see what’s behind”

 - Matt Goss, Luke Goss and Craig Logan made up which band?